Elk Subspecies Of North America

 Bugling Elk

 Elk are one of nature’s finest works from the standpoint of aesthetic quality.
 They’re grand animals and counterparts of true wild country.
-There are four subspecies of the North American elk that still exist in the wild.
+Four subspecies of the North American elk still exist in the wild.
 They are Roosevelt elk, Tule elk, Rocky Mountain elk, and the Manitoban elk.
 Two subspecies, the Eastern and the Merriam’s elk, are extinct.
-We will have a closer look at all the elk subspecies, both surviving and extinct, to learn more about them.
+We will look closer at all the elk subspecies, both surviving and extinct, to learn more about them.

 Elk are among the largest members of the Cervidae or deer family.
 In the Cervidae family, the elk is smaller in size only to the Moose.
 It is one of the largest land animals in its range, which stretches from North America to Central and East Asia.
 A large adult bull elk can stand 5ft tall at the shoulder and weigh up to 1100 pounds.

-Another defining characteristic of the elk besides their imposing stature is their equally “impressively large antlers.”
-To bull elk, their antlers come in handy when they spar or even all-out battle during the rut as they try to prove their dominance and establish the right to do the breeding for that year.
+Elk are imposingly large animals.
+Another defining characteristic of the elk is their large antlers.
+A bull elk’s antlers are handy for sparring or even all-out battle.
+During the rut, they are compelled to prove their dominance to establish their breeding right for that year.

-The elk’s North American population is somewhat stable, with its range extending through the continental United States and Canada.
+North America’s elk population is somewhat stable.
+Their range extends through the continental United States and Canada.

 There are also elk on Afognak, Raspberry, Etolin, and Zarembo islands off Alaska’s coast.
-The elk on Afognak and Raspberry islands are Roosevelt elk.
+The elk on Afognak and Raspberry Islands are Roosevelt elk.
 Their ancestors were transplanted from Washington State in 1929.
-The elk on Etolin and Zarembo islands descend from both Roosevelt and Rocky Mountain Elk transplanted from Oregon in 1987.
+The Etolin and Zarembo island elk descend from both Roosevelt and Rocky Mountain elk.
+Their ancestors were transplanted from Oregon in 1987.

-Despite being native to North America and Eurasia, the elk demonstrates a high degree of adaptability, surviving well in areas that are not its native habitat.
-Some of the areas include Argentina and New Zealand, where it shows its dominance to the risk of endemic species.
+Elk are native to North America and Eurasia.
+But they demonstrate a high degree of adaptability.
+They survive well in areas that are not their native habitat.
+Some of the places include Argentina and New Zealand.

-They seem to be more concentrated in the United States, though there are sizeable populations in neighboring Canada.
+They are most concentrated in the contiguous United States.
+There are also sizeable populations in neighboring Canada.

 A Look at the Elk Subspecies

 As mentioned, the North American group of elk had six subspecies, two of which are now extinct.
-Let’s have a look at each of them, starting with the surviving ones.
+Let’s examine each of them, starting with the surviving ones.

-The name Roosevelt is eponymous for the two US presidents who made an effort to conserve this elk species.
-In 1909, President Theodore Roosevelt established the Mount Olympus National Monument, whose primary goal was to preserve this elk’s habitat and population.
-President Franklin Roosevelt topped the former president and his fifth cousin’s efforts by establishing the Olympic National Park in 1937.
+The name Roosevelt is eponymous for two U.S. presidents.
+Each of them made an effort to conserve this elk species.
+In 1909, President Theodore Roosevelt established the Mount Olympus National Monument.
+Its primary goal was to preserve this elk’s habitat and population.
+President Franklin Roosevelt upgraded this area’s status to Olympic National Park in 1937.

 The Roosevelt elk is the largest of the four surviving elk subspecies and the third largest land animal native to North America.
 This elk can grow to a body length of 6 to 10-feet, with bulls being the larger of the two sexes.
 In height, they stand up to 5 feet tall at the shoulder.
 Cows weigh around 700 pounds on average.
 Bulls weigh from 850 up to 1100-pounds.
 There are larger but rare bulls from Afognak and Raspberry Islands in Alaska, weighing up to 1300-pounds.